fjp/ppp/ch5-errors/ch5-review.md

 ```
 double positive_sqrt(double a)
-// the argument is positive
+// check that the argument is positive
 {
     if (!(0<a)) // ! means "not"
         error("bad arguments for positive_sqrt");